ANALYTICS SOLUTIONS2025-10-27

 Machine learning visualization, or ML visualization, is the activity of representing data, ML models, and their interactions via pictorial means.

-A methodical approach is used by machine learning to conduct data analysis.
-The task is dependent on two major components: data summarization, data mining, and data visualization.
+Machine learning uses a methodical approach to conduct data analysis.
+The task depends on three major components: data summarization, data mining, and data visualization.

-Automated tools are mainly used to summarize the actual data structure and distribute it according to its attributes.
+Automated tools primarily summarize the actual data structure and distribute it based on its attributes.

 Data structure

-Machine learning for data analysis uses data types and numbers to summarize the data.
-The objective is to make the data transformation process very simple.
+Machine learning for data analysis uses numerical and categorical data to summarize the data.
+The objective is to make the data transformation process as simple as possible.

 Data Attributes